Slit Lamp ExaminationSkip to the navigation

 What To Think About

-- Other eye tests may be done routinely along with a slit lamp examination, including ophthalmoscopy, vision testing, and tonometry testing for glaucoma.
+- Other eye tests may be done along with a slit lamp exam.
+These tests include ophthalmoscopy, vision testing, and tonometry testing for glaucoma.

-- A test called gonioscopy may be done during a slit lamp examination to detect certain types of glaucoma.
-A special contact lens (goniolens) is placed on your eye and a narrow beam of bright light is directed into your eye while the doctor looks through the slit lamp at the drainage angle in your eye.
+- A test called gonioscopy may be done during a slit lamp exam to check for certain types of glaucoma.
+A special contact lens (goniolens) is placed on your eye.
+A narrow beam of bright light is pointed into your eye.
+Then the doctor looks through the slit lamp at the drainage angle in your eye.
 To learn more, see the topic Gonioscopy.

-- The doctor may use a high-powered lens to examine the vitreous gel and retina of the eye.
+- The doctor may use a high-powered lens to look at the vitreous gel and retina of the eye.

 Other Works Consulted